Economy of East Asia: Japan

 East Asia became an area of early modern economic power starting with the Meiji Restoration in the late 19th century when Japan rapidly transformed itself as the first and only industrial modern economic power in East Asia.
 From the late nineteenth century to the end of the 1980s, Japan was the dominant economic power in East Asia.
-In the late 1980s and early 1990s, Japan's GDP was large as the rest of Asia combined together.
+In the late 1980s and early 1990s, Japan's GDP was large as the rest of Asia combined.
 Japan's early industrial economy reached its height in World War II when it expanded its empire and became a major world power.
 After its defeat and economic collapse after the war, Japan's economy recovered in the 1950s with the post-war economic miracle in which ushered in three decades of unprecedented growth and propelled the country into the world's second-largest economy by the 1980s only to experience an economic slowdown during the 1990s, but Japan nonetheless continues to remain a global economic power.